Artiume/notepad/README.md

 ### Architecture

-Notepad is structured as a monorepo using yarn workspaces.
+Notepad is structured as a monorepo using `yarn` workspaces, workspaces are stored in the `packages/` folder.
 The workspaces that have been configured are as follows:

 `ui` - This workspace contains all frontend code.